On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 recidivism - humanology: the return to maladaptive behavior, as when a person quits smoking and then starts up again, or when someone stops taking his or her medication and gradually re-manifests the earlier symptoms of the illness. law: the return to criminal behavior, as when someone wins parole only to get arrested again for the same offense.

 reinforcement - the strenghthing of a behavioral response.
 Positive reinforcement is the application of a positive consequence upon the emitting of a desired behavior.
-Negative reinforcement is the removal of a negative stimulus upon performance of a desired behavior.
+Negative reinforcement is the removal of a negative stimulus upon the performance of a desired behavior.
 Examples may be, for positive reinforcement, a "well done" from a teacher for a homework assignment done well.
 For negative reinforcement, an example might be the cessation of ear-splitting screams and cries upon the changing of a baby's diaper!
 Reinforcement, whether positive or negative, always increases a behavior.
 Hopefully it will be a desired one.
 For instance, the continuation of cigarette smoking is negatively reinforced by the allieviation of the withdrawl sensations which the regular ingesting of nicotine creates.

 self-analysis - an analytic introspection which is (hopefully) carried out by the mental health professional with the purpose of identifying and resolving possible psychological issues inside the practitioner.
 It is done privately in response to experiencing psychic or visceral discomfort over a topic or situation, while treating a client.
 It is also a process whose development is encouraged within the client as treatment termination draws nearer.
-(See Weigert, 1954 for more or, better yet, consult a competent mental health practitioner and inquire what he or she understands as relevant under this term.)
+(See Weigert, 1954 for more or, better yet, consult a competent mental health practitioner in your local area and inquire what he or she understands as relevant under this term.)

 separation - to physically or psychically give up a significant person, place or thing which one has previously relied upon for gratification.
 The process typically includes withdrawl or mourning reactions.